secvisogram/csaf-cms-backend/documents/architecture-decisions.md

      version and major, minor, or patch version are incremented by 1 accordingly, however a higher level change resets the lower level change back to 0 and each level can be incremented by 1 at most
-     → 1.0.0 can become only: 2.0.0, 1.1.0 or 1.0.1
+     → 1.0.0 can only become: 2.0.0, 1.1.0 or 1.0.1

-   - The "draft counter" is added immediately when creating the new "draft" version (-1) and thereafter the draft index is incremented with each save (analogous to 2.) )
+   - The "draft counter" is added immediately when creating the new "draft" version (-1.0) and thereafter the draft index is incremented with each save (analogous to 2.)

-for versions > 1.0.0
+For versions > 1.0.0

-The "draft counter" is added immediately when creating the new "draft" version (-1) and thereafter the draft index is incremented with each save (analogous to 2.)
+The "draft counter" is added immediately when creating the new "draft" version (-1.0) and thereafter the draft index is incremented with each save (analogous to 2.)

 Regardless of the number of changes that theoretically led to the increase of